1 About the Complaints Scheme

 4.4 The Complaints Commissioner and their staff must not be employees of the regulators and are required to act independently of, and without favouring, the regulators.

-4.5 The regulators will provide the Complaints Commissioner with sufficient financial and other resources to allow him to fulfil his role under the Scheme properly.
+4.5 The regulators will provide the Complaints Commissioner with sufficient financial and other resources to allow them to fulfil their role under the Scheme properly.

 4.6 In circumstances where the Complaints Commissioner is unable to investigate a complaint, the regulators will ask the President of The Law Society to nominate a solicitor to carry out the functions conferred on the Commissioner by the Scheme.
 This appointment is subject to the approval of HM Treasury.